 Fears were voiced that this Rapporteur Group might initiate work (without corresponding input contributions).

+TSAG RG-StdsStrat does not have any power to make decisions, but to prepare proposals for the TSAG plenary to decide upon.
+This Rapporteur Group is actually part of TSAG, and there should be a connection between TSAG and this Rapporteur Group.
+Nevertheless, the Rapporteur Group should have more freedom for sending liaison statements with other groups.

 TSAG as an advisory group should provide a report for information to all study groups, but it should not be directing or proposing any work or outcomes.

 While ITU-T is contribution-driven, there is also a need for study groups to know and learn new trends and technological developments.
 TSAG should disseminate such information to the study groups.
 There should be no barriers to delay such communication activities.